-Name of directors or senior managers Name of the related party Relationship Nature of the transaction Amount (thousand euros) No data N.A.
+Name of directors or senior managers Name of company or group company Relationship Nature of the transaction Amount (thousand euros) No data N.A.

 D.4.
 Report significant transactions carried out by the company with other companies belonging to the same group, provided that they are not eliminated in the process of drawing up the consolidated financial statements and are not part of the company's normal business activity with regard to their object and conditions.